-Calling future students: Applications for refugee pathway program open next week
+Calling future students: Applications for refugee pathway now open

 Sumaia has enrolled to study a Bachelor of Education at the University of Sydney through the refugee pathway program.
 (Photo credit: Fiona Wolf/University of Sydney)

-We are excited to announce that applications for the 2026 Refugee Student Settlement Program (RSSP) intake open on February 16, 2026!
+We are excited to announce that applications for the 2026 Refugee Student Settlement Program (RSSP) have opened!

 To help you get ready, we are sharing five tips to help you prepare your application.